Rajiv Gauba: The Silent Performer

 The silent performer too often the strong, silent man is silent only because he does not know what to say, and is reputed strong only because he has remained silent.
 Winston Churchill

-New Delhi: A Delhi – based journalist found himself in the deadly grip of Corona virus with oxygen level plummeting to a low level of 50-60 on the intervening night of April 28 this year.
-Before that he had arranged an oxygen cylinder at home around 8 PM in the evening, but it was emptied around 12 in the night, causing acute breathlessness to him.
+New Delhi: A Delhi-based journalist found himself in the deadly grip of the Corona virus, with oxygen levels plummeting to a low level of 50–60 on the intervening night of April 28 this year.
+Before that, he had arranged to have an oxygen cylinder at home around 8 p.m. in the evening, but it was emptied around 12 a.m., causing acute breathlessness for him.

-Under such a critical situation, when beds were not available and there was also a shortage of oxygen in hospitals, he had only one option— to contact the Cabinet Secretary Rajiv Gauba— who knew him.
-But it was not an easy task to contact Mr Gauba at such odd hours.
-As he was in a meeting at the PMO and when the meeting was over around 1.30 he was appraised of the situation of the sinking journalist.
+In such a critical situation, when beds were not available and there was also a shortage of oxygen in hospitals, he had only one option—to contact Cabinet Secretary Rajiv Gauba, who knew him.
+But it was not an easy task to contact Mr. Gauba at such odd hours.
+He was in a meeting at the PMO, and when the meeting was over around 1.30, he was appraised of the situation of the sinking journalist.

-Within half an hour an ambulance was at the journalist’s home to take him to a special Covid hospital.
-He was admitted timely and returned home after 10 days, fully recovered.
-Within half an hour Mr Gauba managed everything — from an ambulance to a bed and oxygen concentrator and suitable treatment at such odd hours — silently, without any fuss.
+Within half an hour, an ambulance was at the journalist’s home to take him to a special COVID hospital.
+He was admitted on time and returned home after 10 days, fully recovered.
+Within half an hour, Mr. Gauba managed everything—ffrom an ambulance to a bed, an oxygen concentrator, and suitable treatment at such odd hours—ssilently, without any fuss.

 This is not the only instance of the working style of the Cabinet secretary.
 Take the case of Mumbai.
-From being the epicenter of the Corona virus outbreak into being hailed as a successful containment model, Mumbai has come a long way.
+From being the epicentre of the Corona virus outbreak to being hailed as a successful containment model, Mumbai has come a long way.

-And the one man who silently worked to bring the situation under control in Mumbai was Mr Gauba, who again made all arrangements after BMC Commissioner approached him for help around midnight on April 16-17.
+And the one man who silently worked to bring the situation under control in Mumbai was Mr. Gauba, who again made all arrangements after the BMC Commissioner approached him for help around midnight on April 16–17.

-The Brihanmumbai Municipal Corporation (BMC) Commissioner, Iqbal Singh Chahal opens up about swift coordination between the municipal corporation and the central government as Mumbai was dealing with a shortage of liquid medical oxygen as the Covid-19 cases rose in mid-April.
+The Brihanmumbai Municipal Corporation (BMC) Commissioner, Iqbal Singh Chahal, opens up about the swift coordination between the municipal corporation and the central government as Mumbai was dealing with a shortage of liquid medical oxygen as the COVID-19 cases rose in mid-April.

-Chahal revealed that six hospitals in the city, hosting 168 patients, were running out of oxygen on the intervening night of 16-17 April.
+Chahal revealed that six hospitals in the city, hosting 168 patients, were running out of oxygen on the intervening nights of April 16 and 17..

-Seeing the crisis ahead, Chahal sent across urgent messages over the brewing crisis to the top functionaries of the central and the state government.
+Seeing the crisis ahead, Chahal sent urgent messages about the brewing crisis to the top functionaries of the central and state governments.

-The son of a former Armored Corps officer Lt Col MS Chahal and the son-in-law of former Punjab Chief Secretary Ajit Singh Chatha, the BMC Chief Iqbal Singh Chahal says Mumbai is now self-sufficient to meet its medical oxygen demand.
+The son of a former Armoured Corps officer, Lt.
+Col. MS Chahal, and the son-in-law of former Punjab Chief Secretary Ajit Singh Chatha, BMC Chief Iqbal Singh Chahal says Mumbai is now self-sufficient to meet its medical oxygen demand.

 The Supreme Court and the Bombay High Court (HC) have lauded the Mumbai Model.
-But the one man behind making this model worth emulating is Mr Gauba, whose quick intervention made all the difference.
-The casualty could have become more if Mr Gauba had not taken the request of BMC Chief so seriously.
+But the one man behind making this model worth emulating is Mr. Gauba, whose quick intervention made all the difference.
+The casualty could have been more if Mr. Gauba had not taken the request of the BMC Chief so seriously.

 Hats off to such a man at the top of India’s governance!
-Working style of Mr Gauba, a 1982-batch Jharkhand cadre IAS officer, is a lesson for the new breed of bureaucrats in the country to follow!
-His energy level, even at extended period of service as Cabinet Secretary of the country is puzzling as well as praiseworthy.
+The working style of Mr. Gauba, a 1982-batch Jharkhand cadre IAS officer, is a lesson for the new breed of bureaucrats in the country to follow!
+His energy level, even after an extended period of service as Cabinet Secretary of the country, is puzzling as well as praiseworthy.

 LEAVE A REPLY